Skip to Content

 • Continue to praise your Pomeranian every time elimination happens, and he’ll be happy to receive your adoration and cuddles!

 • Should accidents occur (and they most certainly will), don’t scold or punish your adult dog.
 Clean the mess – quietly – and keep training him.
-Be proactive; an older Pomeranian won’t let you know when he needs to go to the bathroom, at least not at first.
+Be proactive; an older Pomeranian won’t tell you when he needs to go to the bathroom, at least not at first.
 Eventually, he’ll understand and respond accordingly.

 Pomeranian Potty Training